History of children in the military: Liberia

 In Liberia's civil wars (1989–1995, 1999–2003) all factions abducted children for direct combat, forced labour, and sexual slavery.
 It was the common practice of commanders to give children drugs and threaten them with execution in order to enhance their obedience; for example, soldiers were frequently given valium before a battle, known as "bubbles" or "10-10".
 Children were often persuaded or forced to commit grave human rights violations against civilians, including rape, torture, and the abduction of other children for military use.
 Children as young as 10 were used in direct combat.

-United Nations disarmament, demobilisation and reintegration programs repeatedly failed when children quitted them, often to return to their former military unit, and after fighters rioted in protest at the absence of a financial reward for being disarmed.
+United Nations disarmament, demobilisation and reintegration programmes repeatedly failed when children quitted them, often to return to their former military unit, and after fighters rioted in protest at the absence of a financial reward for being disarmed.
 A chronic lack of resources for reintegration also prompted child soldiers to enrol in other armed groups as a means of gainful employment.
 By 2004 more than 20,000 children needed to be demobilised and reunited with their communities.
-However, by October 2004 10,000 children had been released from their military units and were part of reintegration programs.
+However, by October 2004 10,000 children had been released from their military units and were part of reintegration programmes.

 By 2006 children were no longer being used by any military groups in the country, although armed groups from Côte d'Ivoire and Guinea continued to abduct Liberian children.
 As of 2018, children were no longer being used for military purposes in Liberia, and its armed forces were recruiting only adults over the age of 18.

 The use of child soldiers in Liberia was epitomised by The Small Boys Unit, established by Liberian President Charles Taylor.
 The boys were not provided with sustenance, but were expected to engage in "snake patrol", looting surrounding villages.
 Taylor and others were later tried before the Special Court for Sierra Leone because of his involvement in recruiting child soldiers.